-Applying chlorhexidine immediately after the birth and teaching new mothers how to care for the umbilical cord stump with chlorhexidine instead of other substances will improve newborns' chances for survival and earn you esteem and appreciation.
+Applying chlorhexidine immediately after the birth and teaching new mothers how to care for the umbilical cord stump with chlorhexidine, instead of other substances, will improve newborns' chances for survival, and earn you esteem and appreciation.
 Your reputation as a provider who delivers healthy babies will grow.

-The World Health Organization (WHO) recommends 7.1% chlorhexidine digluconate for cord care in places with high neonatal mortality and traditional cord care practices that are or could be harmful.
-Recent community-level randomized controlled trials in Bangladesh Nepal, and Pakistan have shown that applying a 7.1% chlorhexidine digluconate to the umbilical cord saves lives (Mullany et al., 2006; Soofi et al., 2012).
-Across the three countries, data from over 54,000 newborns showed an aggregate 23% reduction in neonatal mortality (not including deaths in the first few hours of life) and a 68% reduction in severe infections for the chlorhexidine intervention groups.
-These are some of the largest effect sizes seen in any neonatal intervention (UN Commission Report, 2012).
-It is estimated that chlorhexidine has the potential to reduce overall newborn mortality risk by up to 18%, resulting in over half a million newborn lives saved (UN Commission Report, 2012; Hodgins, 2013).
+The World Health Organization (WHO) recommends 7.1 percent chlorhexidine digluconate for cord care in places with high neonatal mortality and traditional cord care practices that are or could be harmful.
+Recent community-level randomized controlled trials in Bangladesh Nepal and Pakistan have shown that applying a 7.1 percent chlorhexidine digluconate to the umbilical cord saves lives (Mullany et al., 2006; Soofi et al., 2012).
+Across the three countries, data from over 54,000 newborns showed an aggregate 23 percent reduction in neonatal mortality (not including deaths in the first few hours of life) and a 68 percent reduction in severe infections for the chlorhexidine intervention groups.
+These are some of the largest effect sizes seen in any neonatal intervention (UNCoLSC, 2012).
+It is estimated that chlorhexidine has the potential to reduce overall newborn mortality risk by up to 18 percent, resulting in over half a million newborn lives saved (Hodgins et al., 2013; UNCoLSC, 2012).

-Key messages for providers should be focused on confident, capable providers that believe in the appropriateness, safety, and effectiveness of chlorhexidine for cord care.
+Key messages for providers should be focused on confident, capable providers that believe in the appropriateness, safety and effectiveness of chlorhexidine for cord care.
+Examples of key messages include: